jschrempp/Robotics/README.md

 board.
 We chose the Particle Photon for our microcontroller because of Arduino code compatibility, the ability to flash new firmware over WiFi, and Particle's IoT cloud functionality.
-However, we used an inexpensive bluetooth module for basic communication with the robot (vs. the Particle Cloud) because we wanted to experiment with our robot both indoors and outdoors, the latter where there is no WiFi capability.
+However, we used an inexpensive bluetooth module for basic communication with the robot (vs. the Particle Cloud) because we wanted to experiment with our robot both indoors and outdoors; the latter where there is no WiFi capability.

 The printed circuit board that we designed for this project contains all of the electronics needed to control